Texas A&M University

 Office of Graduate and Professional Studies

-The Texas A&M University Office of Graduate and Professional Studies offers a Dissertation Fellowship to support students in the dissertation phase of their degree program during the 2016-2017 academic year.
-This fellowship is intended to support doctoral students in the final analysis of the research topic and the final writing of the dissertation, and will be awarded to 10 students in the fall and 5 students in the spring who will graduate by December 2017 and May 2018, respectively.
+The Texas A&M University Office of Graduate and Professional Studies offers a Dissertation Fellowship to support students in the dissertation phase of their degree program during the 2020-2021 academic year.
+This fellowship is intended to support doctoral students in the final analysis of the research topic and the final writing of the dissertation, and will be awarded to 10 students in the fall and 5 students in the spring who will graduate by August 2021 and December 2021, respectively.
 This fellowship is NOT intended to finance data collection or the completion of doctoral coursework.
-Priority goes to doctoral students whose primary financial support for 2016-17 is NOT related to their research (e.g. GANT, GAL, GAT, Self-funded).
+Priority goes to doctoral students whose primary financial support for 2020-21 is NOT related to their research (e.g. GANT, GAL, GAT, self-funded).
 Students who have funding related to their dissertation research will be least likely to receive this fellowship.
-Students who anticipate graduating by May 2017 will be least likely to recieve this fellowship.
+Students who anticipate graduating by May 2021 will be least likely to receive this fellowship.

 Instructions for Submittal

-The application must be completed online and in one session, as the form cannot be saved for a future session; please allow adequate time to complete this.
+The application must be completed online and in one session, as the form cannot be saved for a future session; please allow adequate time for completion.

 Tuition and Stipends

-The dissertation fellowship stipend is $1,500 per month from January 1, 2017 to December 31, 2017 (or graduation, whichever comes first).
+The dissertation fellowship stipend is $1,600 per month from January 19, 2021 to December 2021 (or graduation, whichever comes first).
 The fellowship also includes payment for tuition and required fees for the minimum number of required credit hours for the fellowship recipient (such as by immigration visa, federal loan deferral, etc.).
-During the 12 month fellowship period, recipients will also receive up to $1,896 reimbursement of receipts relative to the cost of the graduate student health insurance.
+During the 12 month fellowship period, recipients will also receive up to $3,000 in receipt reimbursements relative to the cost of the graduate student health insurance (medical only).
 U.S. citizens, permanent residents and international doctoral students are eligible to apply for this fellowship.
 Please note: Federal student loans require at least half time enrollment to continue in your grace period or defer your student loan repayment.
 One hour of registration is not considered half time by your loan holder in most cases (even though the university may consider you full time), thus your grace period may end, or your repayment period may begin, earlier than anticipated.

-Must reside in Bryan/College Station and conduct the work described in the Dissertation Fellowship application on campus, during the fellowship year, (January 2017 through December 2017), except for TAMU doctoral students whose committee chair resides on the TAMU-Galveston campus.
+- Should reside in Bryan/College Station and conduct the work described in the Dissertation Fellowship application on campus, during the fellowship year, (January 2021 through December 2021), except for TAMU doctoral students whose committee chair resides on the TAMU-Galveston campus.
 In the latter case, those students should be working on site in Galveston.
+Students unable to be resident in Bryan/College Station or Galveston during all or part of the fellowship period for reasons specifically linked to the ongoing Covid-19 pandemic must clearly articulate this in their application.

-Dissertation fellowship recipients may not accept any additional funding during the fellowship tenure period between January 2017 through December 2017.
+Dissertation fellowship recipients may not accept any additional funding during the fellowship tenure period, January 2021 through December 2021.

 Reviewers will consider the following: